jordanparker6/sklearn-textclassifier/README.md

 ## Train

-A model must be trained and saved a pickle file prior to serving.
+A model must be trained and saved as a pickle file prior to serving.
 The train.py script within the train directory assists with this.

 The followign models are available for training:
  - LinearSVC

 ### Set-Up

-The train.py script requirs you to set up the following directories within the train directory:
+The train.py script requires you to set up the following directories within the train directory:
-- input:
+- /input
-    - REQUIRED: a data.csv file containing your text and labels
+    - /data.csv - REQUIRED: The data file containing your text and labels.
-    - OPTIONAL: a config.json file to overwrite default training configurations.
+    - /config.json - OPTIONAL: A file to overwrite default training configurations.
-    - OPTIONAL: a hyperparameter.json file to adjust default hyperparameters.
+    - /hyperparameter.json - OPTIONAL: A file to adjust default hyperparameters.
 - output:
-    This is where the trained model.p file will be placed.
+    - This is where the trained model.p file will be placed.

 The train/train.py script has the following defaults: